Angel's Share

-Angel's Share was a speakeasy-style bar in the East Village of Manhattan, New York City.
+Angel's Share is a speakeasy-style bar originally located in the East Village of Manhattan, New York City.
 The Japanese-style bar was one of the pioneering establishments in the cocktail renaissance.

 The bar had an outsized influence on the craft cocktail movement, and was among several Japanese-owned businesses on a section of Stuyvesant Street, developed by Tadao "Tony" Yoshida.
 The bar directly influenced Sasha Petraske, who founded Milk & Honey, which inspired bars around the world.

 The upscale craft cocktail bar had a "romantic room" and a view of Stuyvesant Triangle.
 It opened in 1993.
 The bar utilized elements of Japanese bartending, including measuring, stirring, and shaking drinks with precision: something still practiced in Japan while the U.S. was in a "dark age" in the bar industry.

 Pioneering bartender Sasha Petraske began visiting Angel's Share in the 1990s, ordering its classics and learning the precision involved in Japanese bartending before opening his own influential bar, Milk & Honey, in 1999.

 The bar became immensely popular by around 2015, with long lines and waits of up to an hour, taking away from its element of secrecy.
 The bar's owners decided to open another speakeasy, sometimes referred to as an annex of Angel's Share, above Sharaku, a restaurant owned by Yoshida.
-The bar was oriented more toward classic cocktails, allowing its bartenders to moreso highlight classic Japanese bartending techniques.
+The bar was oriented more toward classic cocktails, allowing its bartenders to moreso highlight classic Japanese bartending techniques and one of the bar's cocktails, the Flirtibird, is credited with having introduced shochu cocktails to New York City.